Eugevin/easy-layout/readme.md

 # For what

-_For easy build and write code for your HTML, CSS and JavaScript project with autoprefixer, babel, hot-reload, bootstrap and normalize.css_
+_For easy build and write code for your HTML, CSS and JavaScript project with pug (jade), autoprefixer, babel, hot-reload, bootstrap and normalize.css_

 ## How to use